 Making a data subject access request involves a straightforward process that individuals can follow to gain access to their personal data.
 It typically entails the following steps:

 When making a data subject access request, it is important to understand your rights as an individual.
-The General Data Protection Regulation (GDPR) grants individuals the right to access their personal data held by organizations.
+The General Data Protection Regulation (GDPR) grants individuals the right to access their personal data held by organisations.
 This right allows individuals to have transparency and control over their personal information.

 Expected Timeframe for a Response